jillnogold/mlrun/docs/feature-store/feature-sets.md

 ### Create a FeatureSet:
 * **name** &mdash; The feature set name is a unique name within a project.
-* **entities** &mdash; Each feature set must be associated with one or more index column. when joining feature sets the entity is used as the key column.
+* **entities** &mdash; Each feature set must be associated with one or more index column.
+When joining feature sets the entity is used as the key column.
-* **timestamp_key** &mdash; (optional) - it is used for specifying the time field when joining by time
+* **timestamp_key** &mdash; (optional).
+This is used for specifying the time field when joining by time.
 * **engine**:
    * spark
    * pandas